Native American Tribes

 The People

 The Comanche Nation were once a part of the Shoshone Tribe.
 In the late 1600’s and early 1700’s, they migrated across the plains, through Wyoming, Nebraska, Colorado, Kansas, New Mexico, Texas, and Oklahoma, ultimately settling in Southwest Oklahoma.
 There was no Chief who had central authority over the entire tribe.
 Comanche Bands were formed on the basis of kinship and other social relationships.
 Membership was not static.
 There were a number of reasons one might change bands, marriage, or to go on a raid with another band, etc. Each band had two chiefs: a Peace Chief (Civil Chief) and a War Chief.
-The Peace Chief, determined when and where the tribe would move and acted within a council as a decision making body for resolving disputes and crimes among the band.
-The War Chief was, most often a well recognized, exceptional warrior.
-The title was mostly advisory, an honorific, he did not suggest targets, chose the participating warriors or lead the war parties (except those of his own making).
+The Peace Chief determined when and where the tribe would move and acted within a council as a decision-making body for resolving disputes and crimes among the band.
+The War Chief was, most often a well-recognized, exceptional warrior.
+The title was mostly advisory, an honorific, he did not suggest targets, choose the participating warriors or lead the war parties (except those of his own making).
 The Peace Chief was usually superior.
 Leadership was based solely on merit and the strength of their following.
 They had no authority outside of their own band.

 Historians generally agree that there were five major bands at the turn of the 18th century.